MShumaker24/GVSU-CIS350-TeamRetro/docs/proposal-template.md

 # Anticipated Technologies

-(What technologies are needed to build this project) The only technology that we presume we will be using is a computer with Intelli-J. Once more research has been done on the project, it is possible that other software may need to be aquired to assist in the creation of the game.
+The only technology that we presume we will be using is a computer with Intelli-J. Once more research has been done on the project, it is possible that other software may need to be aquired to assist in the creation of the game.

 # Method/Approach